The Menendez Brothers Were Kept Apart for Over 20 Years — Are They Still in Separate Prisons?

 Are the Menendez brothers in the same prison?

-The Menendez have lived in the same prison since 2018.
+The Menendez brothers have been in the same prison since 2018.
 It was in February of that year that Lyle Menendez was transferred from Mule Creek State Prison in Ione, California to the Richard J. Donovan Correctional Facility in San Diego.
 The brothers are also living in the same housing unit in the prison.

 Article continues below advertisement